Symmetry energy and neutron star properties in the saturated Nambu-Jona-Lasinio model: Results and discussions

-Shown in the lower panel of Fig.~\ref{fns2} is the mass-radius relation for various cutoffs at $G_{\rho S}=-0.25G_{SV}$.
-We see that the NS maximum mass is significantly larger for smaller cutoffs.
-This is attributed to the stiffening of the high-density EOS by decreasing the cutoff.
-Since the scalar density that determines the nucleon effective mass is small at high densities, the vector term, denoted by the coupling $G_V$, matters the stiffness of the EOS at high densities greatly.
-While the vector coupling constant is larger for smaller cutoffs, see Table~\ref{tb1}, the EOS becomes stiffer with the decrease of the cutoff, resulting in larger NS maximum mass.
-Remarkably, the NS maximum mass can reach about 2.85 $M_\odot$ for the parameter set with $\Lambda=350$ $MeV$ that predicts a very reasonable incompressibility for symmetric matter.
-It is interesting to see that the NS radius decreases significantly with the increase of the cutoff.
-Similar to the case with various isovector-scalar couplings, the decrease of NS radius is associated with the slope parameter $L$.
-The $L$ is 155.0, 94.0, 77.7, and 69.7 $MeV$ with the cutoff 300, 350, 400 and 500$MeV$, respectively.
-This is roughly corresponding to different NS radii, as shown in the lower pannel of Fig.~\ref{fns2}.
-We should, however, note that different cutoffs can result in the difference in properties of symmetric matter that also contribute to the large separation in NS radii.
+Shown in the lower panel of Fig.~\ref{fns2} are the mass-radius relations for various cutoffs at $G_{\rho S}=-0.35G_{SV}$.
+All cases satisfy the maximum mass constraint~\cite{pd14,ja15}.
+We see that the NS maximum mass is significantly larger for smaller cutoffs due to the stiffening of the high-density EOS.
+Since the scalar density that determines the nucleon effective mass almost vanishes beyond the critical density for chiral symmetry restoration, the vector term, denoted by the coupling $G_V$, then dictates the stiffness of the EOS at high densities.
+While $G_V$ is larger for smaller cutoffs, see Table~\ref{tb1}, the EOS beyond the critical density becomes stiffer with the decrease of the cutoff, resulting in larger NS maximum mass.
+Corresponding to Fig.~\ref{fns2}, we tabulate some specific NS properties in Table~\ref{tb2}: the maximum mass, corresponding radius and central density, and the radius of a $1.4M_\odot$ star.
+As a comparison, we also tabulate the results with the central density being the chiral symmetry restoration density $\rho_c$.
+We can find that the asymmetric matter EOS beyond $\rho_c$ can have a significant contribution, resulting dominantly from the vector term, to the NS maximum mass, especially for small cutoffs.
+Note that such a contribution is almost independent of the situation whether or not we have removed the unphysical chiral condensate beyond $\rho_c$ using the methods in Refs.~\cite{jl1,bra13}.
+It is worthy to point out that the pressure of symmetric matter with $\Lambda=500MeV$ can well satisfy the constraints from collective flow data in heavy-ion collisions~\cite{PD1}, and the pressure with small cutoffs may surpass the constraints.
+The pressure of symmetric matter with $\Lambda=400MeV$ surpasses the flow data constraints beyond 3 $\rho_0$, but is not far above the upper limit.
+While the pressure of pure neutron matter with various symmetry energies is within or close to the region allowed by the flow data especially at high densities, the predicted NS maximum mass with $\Lambda=400 MeV$ is rather acceptable.
+The parametrizations with $\Lambda=350-400MeV$ can well fit the constraints from the microscopic calculations for pure neutron matter~\cite{KH1}, while the parametrization with smaller cutoff, e.g., $350MeV$, may easily surpass the flow data constraints and produce a large NS maximum mass.
+Similar to the case in the upper panel of Fig.~\ref{fns2}, the NS radii with various cutoffs are associated with the slope parameter $L$.
+Here, the $L$ is 116.9, 88.3, 71.2, and 63.3 $MeV$ with the cutoff 320, 350, 400 and 500 $MeV$, respectively.
+This is roughly corresponding to different NS radii, as shown in the lower panel of Fig.~\ref{fns2}.
+We should, however, note that different cutoffs can result in the difference in properties of symmetric matter that also contributes to the large separation in NS radii.
 For instance, rather different incompressibility at saturation density arises for various cutoffs, as seen in Table~\ref{tb1}.
-Recently, it has been a hot topic, albeit controversial, whether there exists the NS with small radius, e.g., see Refs.~\cite{mil13,jia15}.
-Our investigation indicates that a suitable combination of the cutoffs and isovector-scalar couplings in the saturated NJL model can favorably lead to relatively small NS radii which are consistent with those extracted from recent measurements~\cite{st16,bog13,pou14,hei14,latt14,oz15}.
-We may reasonably require the positive $G_\rho$ at any $G_{\rho S}$ to fit the symmetry energy at saturation density.
-Within the cutoff range of 300-500MeV for non-positive $G_{\rho S}$, we can estimate the radius region of the $1.4M_\odot$ NS to be around 12.5-15.5km.
+Our investigation indicates that a combination of favorably large cutoffs and (negative) isovector-scalar couplings in the saturated NJL model can result in relatively small NS radii which are consistent with those extracted from recent measurements~\cite{st16,bog13,pou14,hei14,latt14,oz15}.
+We may reasonably require the positive $G_\rho$ for any $G_{\rho S}$ to fit the symmetry energy at saturation density.
+Within the cutoff range of 320-500MeV for non-positive $G_{\rho S}$, we estimate the radius region of the $1.4M_\odot$ NS to be around 12.6-14.9km, see Table~\ref{tb2}.